thorchain/docs/tokenomics-rune-tcy.md

 - **TCY can be claimed** through the official interface: [tcy.thorchain.org](https://tcy.thorchain.org/)
 - A THORChain address is required to claim.
 - Claimed tokens are automatically staked and immediately start generating daily yield.
+- TCY can also be bought from the open market e.g. via swap.thorchain.org

 ### TCY Supply